sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 0) then the configured mapping is used.
-But if it is a kernel address (top two bits are 1) then the hardware always uses whatever mapping is in place for process ID 0 (the kernel knows this, so reserves process ID 0 for this purpose and does not allocate it to any tasks).
+But if it is a kernel address (top two bits are 1) then the hardware always uses whatever mapping is in place for process ID 0 (the kernel knows this, so reserves process ID 0 for this purpose and does not allocate it to any userspace tasks).
 So our change to the memory mapping only applies once we return to userspace, or try to access memory through a userspace address (through `get_user()` and `put_user()`).
 The hypervisor has similar quadrant functionality, but different rules.

 ```c
 // arch/powerpc/include/asm/switch_to.h  (switch_to)